bennington-college/bennington-college.github.io/resources.md

 **Command line input to start local server:**

 ```
-cd /path/to/codebase 		tip: *drag destination folder from Finder to Terminal window*
+cd /path/to/codebase    tip: *drag folder from Finder to Terminal window*
 jekyll build --watch
 jekyll serve            *output will show an ip address - paste into browser*

 ```